Rooflight Payment Terms

 Toughened v Laminated glass

 Toughened or tempered glass is a type of safety glass processed by controlled thermal treatments to increase its strength compared with normal glass.
 Toughened glass, when broken, will crumble into small granular chunks instead of splintering into jagged shards.
 The granular chunks are less likely to cause injury.
 Laminated glass is a type of safety glass that holds together when shattered.
 In the event of breaking, it is held in place by an interlayer between its two or more layers of glass.
 The interlayer keeps the layers of glass bonded even when broken, and its high strength prevents the glass from breaking up into large, sharp pieces.
 Please note that all our rooflights have toughened outer panes and laminated inner panes.
+You can learn more about toughtened and laminate glass here.

 Options